-Face to Face networking, in my opinion, is key to getting your business off the ground, making contacts and relationships for building your sphere of influence.
+Face to Face networking, in my opinion, is key to getting your business off the ground, making contacts and relationships for building your sphere or circle of influence.

 What exactly is a sphere of influence?